 I could not resist making a savory sorbet; it has been very hot and humid here on Oahu and, anyway, I do not think heirloom tomatoes need to be cooked to be appreciated.
 They are perfect just as they are.
 Making sorbet out of these summer beauties is a taste treat – as it melts in your mouth the sweetest, freshest tomato flavor bursts forth.
 This is the perfect starter for a hot summer alfresco soiree.
 Since there is not as much sugar in this sorbet, for best texture, use on the same day as you make it.
 This should not be difficult – it is delicious.
-It also makes a great base for a vegetarian riff on a Bloody Mary Martini.
+It's up to you whether or not you want to strain out the seeds.

 Note: I used two Cherokee Purple Heirloom tomatoes and one German Pink Heirloom tomato (that is what I had); feel free to use all Cherokee Purples (they are divine) or a mix of "sweet" heirlooms.

 - Make syrup one day ahead: Bring water, sugar and salt to a boil in a small saucepan; cook, stirring, until sugar and salt are thoroughly dissolved.
-Place garlic and basil leaves in a glass bowl or 2-cup Pyrex measure; carefully add hot syrup.
+Place garlic, basil (or shiso) leaves, and lemon peel strips in a glass bowl or 2-cup Pyrex measure; carefully add hot syrup.
 Allow mixture to cool, cover with plastic wrap and refrigerate overnight.

-- When you are ready to make sorbet, cut basil leaves into chiffonade.
+- When you are ready to make sorbet, tightly roll and then thinly slice basil (or shiso) leaves crosswise.
 Juice meyer lemon over leaves to prevent discoloration.
 In a blender, combine chopped tomatoes and chilled syrup.
 Puree until combined.
-Stir in basil chiffonade and lemon juice.
+Stir in basil (shiso) chiffonade and lemon juice.
 Transfer mixture to ice cream maker and proceed according to manufacturer’s instructions.
 After 40 minutes in my machine this sorbet was soft; freeze for another hour for firmer texture.